 Understanding Medical Devices Design Controls

-provide participants with an understanding of the impact that ISO 13485:2003 has
+designed to provide participants with an understanding of the impact that ISO 13485:2003

-on the decision making process at medical device manufacturing firms.
-This
+has on the decision making process at medical device manufacturing firms.
+This one-day

-one-day training course helps medical device professionals gain an understanding
+training course helps medical device professionals gain an understanding of how ISO

-of how ISO 13485:2003 can improve their business and design control efforts.
-The
+13485:2003 can improve their business and design control efforts.
+The training includes

 - Understand the role of design controls in the medical device industry